sami-abdul/gavin-coding-agent/README.md

    - Go to [OpenAI Platform](https://platform.openai.com)
    - Navigate to "Assistants" in the left sidebar
    - Click "Create"
-   - Name: "Project Coder Assistant" (or any name you prefer)
+   - Name: "Gaving Coding Agent" (or any name you prefer)
    - Instructions:
      ```
      You are an expert web developer.
 Your job is to generate code for complete web applications based on user prompts.